A global definition of quasinormal modes for Kerr-AdS Black Holes: Introduction

-The stationary Klein--Gordon operator $P(\lambda)$ is defined on $X$ by replacing $D_t$ with a spectral parameter $-\lambda \in \mathbb{C}$ in the operator $\varrho^2(\Box_g + \nu^2-9/4)$.
-The prefactor $\varrho^2$ (defined in Section \ref{sect:kerradsmetric}) appears naturally when formulating energy identities for \eqref{eq:kg} (see \cite{warnick:2013:cmp,warnick:2015:cmp}), and does not affect solutions to the homogeneous equation $P(\lambda)u=0$.
-The finite energy solutions as measured by the energy-momentum tensor lie in $\Sob^0(X) := s L^2(X)$, where $L^2(X)$ is defined with respect to any smooth density on the compactification $\OL{X}$ (see Section \ref{subsect:manifoldwithboundary}) and $s$ is a boundary defining function for the conformal boundary $Y$.
+The prefactor $r^2$ in the definition of $P(\lambda)$ appears naturally when formulating energy identities for \eqref{eq:kg} (see \cite[Lemma 4.1.1]{warnick:2013:cmp}, \cite[Section 4]{holzegel:2012wt}, \cite[Sections 2, 3]{warnick:2015:cmp}), and does not affect solutions to the homogeneous Klein--Gordon equation; it could be replaced by any strictly positive function growing like $r^2$ at infinity.
+Finite energy solutions $e^{-i\lambda t^\star}u$ (as measured by the energy-momentum tensor) satisfy